Why we need ICC Profiles and what they actually do.

 When creating a printer profile, you print out a series of color patches, and then scan them with the profiling device, as you can see in this photograph (below).
 The process is the same here though, as the software then takes the color information that it scans from the printed media and creates a mapping between what it knows the colors should look like, and what they actually look like, and that becomes your ICC profile for that specific type of media when printing on the same printer.

 X-Rite i1 PhotoPro 2 Printer Profiling

-Just as you would have to create a separate ICC profile for both displays if you use a dual-display system, you have to create a separate profile for each type of media that you use, and if you use multiple printers, you’d need to create a separate profile for each printer and for each media type.
+Just as you would have to create a separate ICC profile for both displays if you use a dual-display system, you have to create a separate profile for each type of media that you use.
+If you use multiple printers, you’d need to create a separate profile for each printer and for each media type.
 Although the printer manufacturer or third party media manufacturer’s profiles are usually pretty good, you’ll generally get better results by creating your own custom ICC profiles.

 Working Color Spaces

 So, we’ve talked about Input ICC profiles for cameras and scanners as well as Output ICC profiles for displays and printers.
-When you open an image in your image editing software, you’ll use what’s referred to as the Working Color Space.
-This is where I recommend using ProPhoto RGB because it’s a very large color space, and that gives us plenty of wiggle room in which to adjust the colors in our image as necessary.
+When you open an image in your image editing software, you’ll use the Working Color Space.
+This is where I recommend using ProPhoto RGB because it’s a very large color space.
+Also, it gives us plenty of wiggle room in which to adjust the colors in our image as necessary.

 Some people recommend working in smaller color spaces, such as Adobe RGB or sometimes even sRGB because there are limitations on our output options, but this is the wrong way to go about this.
 To maintain the most color information, use ProPhoto RGB, so as not to limit your image unnecessarily.
 Note once again, that our cameras generally capture colors that do not fit within the sRGB or Adobe RGB color spaces, so let’s give them room to breathe during our editing.